bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

 A library is a PSR-4 compliant "Autoloadable Library" if it satisfies the following rules:

-1. The library MUST document how to find the corresponding directory for at least one namespace.
-Such a namespace is called a "base namespace".
+1. The library MUST document how to find one or more corresponding directories for at least one namespace.
+Such a namespace then becomes a base namespace.
    The corresponding directory MAY be the library root itself.

    > *How* this correspondence is documented is up to the developer.
 Examples:
    >